nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 We do also map the VM's SSH port (`22`) to a free port on the macOS host (here `2222`) so that we can connect to the VM via SSH.

+After a few seconds the VM is up and running and accessible via SSH.
 For more information on `QEMU`'s CLI options refer to [the official documentation](https://www.qemu.org/docs/master/system/qemu-manpage.html#hxtool-1).

 ### Decrypting and accessing the drive